LightSBB-M: Bridging Schr\"odinger and Bass for Generative Diffusion Modeling: Evaluation on Unpaired Image-to-Image Translation

-Figure~\ref{fig:alae_plots} compares our SBB framework with the usual SB approach using the LightSB‑M baseline across several $(\beta,\eps)$ settings.
+Figure~\ref{fig:alae_plots} compares our SBB framework with the usual SB approach using the LightSB‑M baseline across several $(\beta,\eps)$ settings, as LightSB-M is the current state-of-the-art on this task and already provides an extensive comparison against further baselines such as DSBM~\cite{NEURIPS2023_c428adf7} in their original \cite{pmlr-v235-gushchin24a}.
 For the low‑noise regime $\eps=0.1$, SBB with small $\beta$ (e.g., $\b=1,10$ attains higher visual quality and better fidelity than LightSB‑M, as some images are clearly not of children.
 Moreover, when the noise level is increased to $\eps=1$, where classical SB exhibits high variance, we observe that small $\b$ values lead to greater diversity in the generated outputs.
 Finally, we also demonstrate that for large values of $\b$ (i.e., $\b = 100$), the behavior closely matches that of the standard SB, in agreement with the theoretical predictions.

+\paragraph{Quantitative evaluation.} To complement the qualitative comparison, we evaluate age translation quality and identity preservation quantitatively.
+Age is estimated using InsightFace pre-trained model, and identity similarity is measured by cosine similarity between input and output latent codes.
+Results are reported in Table~\ref{tab:alae_quant} for both LightSBB-M and LightSB-M across $\varepsilon \in \{0.1, 1\}$.

+LightSBB-M substantially improves age translation quality: the fraction of outputs estimated as under $18$ years old is roughly doubled at $\varepsilon=0.1$ (41.2\% vs.\ 20.7\%) and nearly quadrupled at $\varepsilon=1$ (76.0\% vs.\ 19.3\%), with a consistently lower average estimated age across both settings.
+LightSBB-M shows a modest decrease in identity similarity relative to LightSB-M (approximately 0.04--0.05 cosine similarity units).
+This is the expected trade-off: LightSB-M retains more adult facial structure and therefore stays closer to the input embedding, while LightSBB-M produces genuinely more child-like faces whose geometry departs further from the adult input.
+A method that perfectly preserves identity would by definition fail at the translation task.

+We also evaluate perceptual quality using the \textit{Fr\'echet Inception Distance} (FID), computed on decoded pixel-space images using Inception-v3 features.
+At $ \beta=1, \varepsilon = 0.1$, LightSBB-M achieves a FID of $20.9$, comparable to the $21.6$ obtained by LightSB-M. This confirms that the improved age translation provided by our framework does not come at the cost of image fidelity: the additional volatility guides the transport toward genuinely younger faces while preserving perceptual quality.

 We then propose the experiment illustrated in Figure~\ref{fig:noise_child}, which generates a child image directly from noise.
 Unlike conventional diffusion models that rely on a backward–forward sampling \cite{song2019generative, song2021scorebased} scheme, our approach proceeds in a single forward pass, thereby avoiding the costly reverse diffusion step and error accumulation.
 We also present the comparison between the $Y$ and $X$ process, where we observe that the inverse sample $X_T$ significantly improves sample quality and corrects potential errors of $Y_T$.
 This improvement is evident both in terms of visual fidelity and distributional alignment, as $Y_T$ does not always give child images.